salmacmpeg/QuizGenerator/README.md

 6. **Exit**: Type 'exit' to terminate the application.

 ## File Structure
+The root folder of the project contains:
 - `main.py`: The entry point of the application.
-- `src/`: Contains the core modules such as `DataLoader`, `VectorSpaceCreator`, and `ChatModel`.
+- `src`: Contains the core modules such as `DataLoader`, `VectorSpaceCreator`, and `ChatModel`.
-- `Questions_resources/` directory stores the course material.
+- `Questions_resources` directory stores the course material.
-- `vector_db/` directory stores the vectorized database used for generating the quiz questions.
+- `vector_db` directory stores the vectorized database used for generating the quiz questions.

 ## Models
 This project uses free modules from the LangChain community: